Strongly correlated physics in organic open-shell quantum systems: Methods

-so that it contains all shifts related to the density matrix.
+so that it includes all shifts associated with the density matrix.

-In terms of approximations, R-DMFT takes into account local electronic correlations ($\Sigma_{ii}$), neglecting non-local correlations (i.e., $\Sigma_{ij}=0$), but some degree of non-locality is retained as $\Sigma_{ii}\neq\Sigma_{jj}$, and the AIMs are coupled through the self-consistent Dyson equation.
-Therefore, R-DMFT is suitable to treat intrinsically inhomogeneous systems~\cite{valliPRB86,dasPRL107,valliPRB82,kropfPRB100,baumannPRA101,jacobPRB82}.
-Moreover, R-DMFT is considerably lighter in terms of computational complexity with respect to the direct ED of the original many-body problem and can treat systems with hundreds of atoms in the active space, inaccessible to ED~\cite{snoekNJP10,valliPRB82,valliPRB86}.
-Finally, besides the restricted solution $\mathbf{\Sigma}_A^{\sigma}=\mathbf{\Sigma}_A^{\bar\sigma}$, within R-DMFT we also have the freedom of breaking the spin degeneracy, and describe magnetic solutions~\cite{snoekNJP10,valliPRB94,valliNL18,valliPRB100,amaricciPRB98}.
+In terms of approximations, R-DMFT accounts for local electronic correlations ($\mathbf{\Sigma}_{A;ii}$), while neglecting non-local correlations (i.e., $\mathbf{\Sigma}_{A;i \neq j}=0$).
+However, some degree of non-locality is retained since $\mathbf{\Sigma}_{A;ii}\neq\mathbf{\Sigma}_{A;jj}$, as the AIMs are coupled self-consistently through the Dyson equation.
+R-DMFT is therefore suitable to describe electronic correlations in intrinsically inhomogeneous systems~\cite{valliPRB86,dasPRL107,valliPRB92,kropfPRB100,baumannPRA101,jacobPRB82}.
+Moreover, the computational complexity of R-DMFT is exponential in the number of LOs in each atom $\alpha$ but only linear in the number of atoms.
+Since the AIMs are defined by Eq.~(\ref{eq:auxAIM}) are \textit{independent}, this also allows (i) exploiting any real-space symmetry of the many-body Hamiltonian, and solve only the \textit{locally inequivalent} AIMs, and (ii) parallelizing the solution of said impurity problems.
+Therefore, R-DMFT is considerably lighter than direct ED of the original many-body problem in terms of computational complexity, and can treat systems with hundreds of atoms in the active space~\cite{snoekNJP10,valliPRB92,valliPRB86}.
+Finally, beyond the restricted solution $\mathbf{\Sigma}_A^{\sigma}=\mathbf{\Sigma}_A^{\bar\sigma}$, R-DMFT also permits breaking spin degeneracy and thus describing magnetic solutions with short-range order~\cite{snoekNJP10,valliPRB94,valliNL18,valliPRB100,amaricciPRB98}.